Xevion/spotify-player-quickauth/README.md

 ### Pre-built Binaries

-Binaries are always available for download from the [releases page][releases], and they're the same ones used by the shell scripts above.
+Binaries are always available for download from the [releases page][latestRelease], and they're the same ones used by the shell scripts above.

 Currently, the following targets are available for download:
 - x64 Linux (MUSL) `x86_64-unknown-linux-musl`